aws/aws-eks-best-practices/content/security/docs/pods.md

 + Policy-as-code (PAC) solutions from the Kubernetes ecosystem
 + Kubernetes [Pod Security Standards (PSS)](https://kubernetes.io/docs/concepts/security/pod-security-standards/)

 Both the PAC and PSS solutions can coexist with PSP; they can be used in clusters before PSP is removed.
-This reduces friction when migrating from PSP.
+This eases adoption when migrating from PSP.
 Please see this [document](https://kubernetes.io/docs/tasks/configure-pod-container/migrate-from-psp/) when considering migrating from PSP to PSS.

 ### Policy-as-code (PAC)